theyorubayesian/wgu_fastapi/model_card_template.md

 selection or deselection of users/customers.

 ## Data
 The publicly available `Census Bureau` dataset is used in this work.
-Features included are;
+Features included are:
 - age
 - capital-gain
 - capital-loss